 Lease and non-lease components: The Company is required to pay fees for operating expenses in addition to monthly base rent for certain operating leases ("non-lease components").
 The Company has not elected the practical expedient which allows non-lease components to be combined with lease components for all asset classes.
 Variable non-lease components are not included within the lease right-of-use asset and lease liability on the condensed consolidated balance sheet, and instead are reflected as expense in the period they are paid.

-Rent expense was \$0.3 million for the three months ended September 30, 2023 and 2022, and \$0.9 million and \$0.7 million for the nine months ended September 30, 2023 and 2022, respectively.
+Rent expense was \$0.3 million for the three months ended March 31, 2024 and 2023.

 The following table summarizes lease terms and discount rate: